KULeuven-MICAS/snax-streamer/README.md

 # Flexible Streamer Generator for SNAX

 The Flexible Streamer Generator is built to alleviate the data layout concern of an accelerator.
 It decouples the the accelerator with the real memory system.
 It simplifies the data interface of the accelerator.
-The accelerator don't need to consider the complicate request and response to/from the real memory system.
-The accelerator's data interface is simply valid-ready decoupled handshake interface.
+The accelerator doesn't need to consider the complicated request and response to/from the real memory system.
+The accelerator's data interface is simply a valid-ready decoupled handshake interface.
 Besides, the pre-fetch mechanism inside the Streamer also helps to relieve the data contention problem.

 The Streamer has a compatible interface with the [SNAX core](https://github.com/KULeuven-micas/snitch_cluster) and can be integrated into it as a data streaming engine.
 This repository contains the chisel sources and unit tests for the Flexible Streamer Generator.

 It is written in CHISEL 5.0.0 and is intended to be connected to the SNAX accelerator RISC-V manager core through a SystemVerilog wrapper.

-Thanks to strong expresion power of Chisel, the Flexible Streamer Generator has the capability of dealing with any number of temporal loops and any number of parallel loops for the data address generation.
-More importantly, the Streamre generator is accelerator agnostic and highly flexible and parameterizable which means it is suitable for a range of accelerators with [tiled-strided-layout](https://github.com/KULeuven-MICAS/snax-mlir/tree/main/compiler/ir/tsl).
+Thanks to the strong expression power of Chisel, the Flexible Streamer Generator has the capability of dealing with any number of temporal loops and any number of parallel loops for data address generation.
+More importantly, the Streamre generator is accelerator agnostic, highly flexible, and parameterizable which means it is suitable for a range of accelerators with [tiled-strided-layout](https://github.com/KULeuven-MICAS/snax-mlir/tree/main/compiler/ir/tsl).
 We have generated Streamers for three accelerators, including the SNAX-GEMM, SNAX-PostProcessing-SIMD, and MAC Engine.

 ## Microarchitecture
 The microarchitecture of the Flexible Streamer Generator is shown below.

-The main module of the Streamer is the data mover, including data reader (read data from the real memory system and act as the producer for the accelerator) and data writer (write data to the real memory system and act as consumer for the accelerator).
-Each data mover has its own address generation unit and works independently so that each data mover can do the data transfer as quick as possible.
+The main module of the Streamer is the data mover, including the data reader (reads data from the real memory system and acts as the producer for the accelerator) and data writer (writes data to the real memory system and acts as the consumer for the accelerator).
+Each data mover has its own address generation unit and works independently so that each data mover can do the data transfer as quickly as possible.

-The data reader gives read request to the memory system (the address, and read signal, etc.) and get the response.
-When all the responses of one transaction are obtained, it push the valid data into a FIFO for accelerator to consume.
-If the accelerator consumed successfully, the FIFO will pop the data.
-The data reader wll keep get new data from the real memory system (pre-fetch) until the FIFO is full or all the input data has been fetched.
+The data reader gives read requests to the memory system (the address, and read signal, etc.) and gets the response.
+When all the responses of one transaction are obtained, it pushes the valid data into a FIFO for the accelerator to consume.
+If the accelerator is consumed successfully, the FIFO will pop the data.
+The data reader will keep getting new data from the real memory system (pre-fetch) until the FIFO is full or all the input data has been fetched.

-The data writer obtains valid data from the FIFO output (written by the accelerator) and send write request to the memory system.
+The data writer obtains valid data from the FIFO output (written by the accelerator) and sends write request to the memory system.
 When there is a valid output from the accelerator (and the FIFO is not full), the valid output will be pushed to the FIFO.
-When the FIFO is not empty, the data writer will keep sending write request.
-When one write transaction is success, the data will be pop from the FIFO.
+When the FIFO is not empty, the data writer will keep sending write requests.
+When one write transaction is successful, the data will be pop from the FIFO.

 The StreamerTop module has a csrManage to manage the CSR read/write operations from the SNAX core.
 The Streamer has its own CSRs to store the configuration for the address generation and transaction number etc. The configuration, such as the temporal loop bound and strides, is written in the CSRs via a CsrManager when all the CSR configurations are valid.
 When doing the current transaction, the configuration for the next transaction operation can already be written into the CsrManager.
 When the current transaction finishes, the SNAX core can send the configuration valid signal then the CSR value in the CsrManager will be loaded in to the Streamer.